raandree/RaandreeSamplerTest2/memory-bank/progress.md

 - ✅ Comment-based help on Get-CurrentDateTime
 - ✅ Comment-based help on Get-Something
 - ✅ Comment-based help on Get-OsVersionString
+- ✅ Comment-based help on Test-Is64BitOperatingSystem
 - ✅ about_RaandreeSamplerTest2.help.txt file
+- ✅ Comprehensive README.md with project scope and guidelines

 ## What's Left to Build 🚧